don/BluetoothSerial/README.md

 Not Implemented for Windows

-#setsecureuuid
+#setSecureUUID

 Sets the SPP_UUID used for [connect](#connect)

     bluetoothClassicSerial.setSecureUUID(uuidString, success, failure);

 ### Description

-Some devices require a non standard SPP_UUID, `setSsecureUUID` allows you to provide a custom SPP_UUID string to be used for an secure connection.
+Some devices require a non standard SPP_UUID, `setSecureUUID` allows you to provide a custom SPP_UUID string to be used for an secure connection.
 If successful the UUID string will be returned to the success callback function.

 #### Android